 The strategy is cost-effective.
-It identifies those that may need help, reduces sick leaves, improves productivity, and reduces workplace accidents.
+It identifies those who may need help, reduces sick leaves, improves productivity, and reduces workplace accidents.

 Every year, companies in the United States lose billions of dollars because of alcohol and drug abuse.
 The money is lost in unexcused absences, accidents, workers’ compensation claims, and reduced productivity.
 Reports by the National Safety Councilsuggest that if employees abuse prescription drugs, their probability of getting injured at work, being late for work, quitting, getting fired, or filing workers’ compensation claims increases up to five times.

 How Drug Tests Work

 Depending on the state or workplace policies, employees may need to take a drug test before employment.
 The tests may also be conducted regularly in the workplace.
 According to the experts from DrugTestCity.com, there are different types of drug tests and all of them work in different ways.
 They include sweat drug tests, blood drug tests, hair drug tests, and breath tests for alcohol.
 For more information on what tests are available, try searching for “drug testing near me“.

 Here are a few drug test options that employers may use:

 Urine is used to test for both alcohol and illegal drugs.
 It is the most common drug test option.
 A urinalysis will detect the presence of drug residues even after the effects of the drug wear off.